nablang/nablang/doc/nabla/pattern-match.md

 [design NOTE] can we make mismatch an error?

+## Matching scope arguments

+Same as matching method arguments and they are defined as methods on the scoped object

+    scope foo [x, *xs]
+      def bar
+        :xs
+      end
+    end

 ## Logic operations on matcher

 The following methods are defined on lambda: